hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 v2 is available in Python3 only at this time.

+### Log file time formats

+SNR now accepts integer and fractional seconds in both ISO and Epoch formats in the rtl\_433 JSON log file (removing the ISO integer-second format required in v1).

 ### Additional reporting

 v2 adds the following capabilities to the basic signal-to-noise (SNR) reporting of v1:

 *  ITGT: The Inter-Transmission Gap Time is the mean time between transmissions for each device
-*  Freq:  The mean frequency of the packets observed
+*  Freq:  The mean radio frequency of the packets observed
 *  PPT: The mean number of packets per transmission.

 Any or all of these statistics reporting categories can be disabled by command-line switches to simplify the report page.
-If all are disabled, SNR simply reports the catalog of all devices seen.
+If all are disabled, SNR simply reports the catalog of all devices recorded in the log file.

 ### Modified identifier